-When it comes to playing roulette online there are only handful of things to know to give yourself the best chance of winning.
+Let’s cut straight to the chase – in the long run you CANNOT win at roulette.
+However, when it comes to playing roulette online there are only handful of things to know to give yourself the best chance of winning.
 Firstly, you should only stake what you can afford to play with, as many of the best Roulette strategies require you to have a pool of cash large enough to continuously increase your bets in the case of a losing spin.
 Secondly, when it comes to working out the best way to win at roulette, it is those who have taken the time to study the different roulette strategies that tend to gain the upper hand.
-At the end of the day, Roulette is statistically a game of luck, but that doesn’t mean that a strong understand of Mathematics and the different systems you can employ (Martingale, Laboucher and D’Alembert) or Zonal systems can’t help you in your chances of how to win at Roulette.
+At the end of the day, Roulette is statistically a game of luck, but that doesn’t mean that a strong understand of Mathematics and the different systems you can employ (Martingale, Laboucher and D’Alembert) or Zonal systems can’t help you in your chances of how to win at Roulette in the short term.

 Zonal betting is one of the simplest roulette strategies you can deploy, but it certainly does not guarantee a big win of any kind.
 Zonal betting involves betting on a section of the wheel, or a series of numbers so that you can increase your chances of landing in a favourable pocket.

 The Martingale System is based on even money bets (red or black, odd or even).
 You will place a minimum bet on a colour (for instance), and if you win, you keep wagering the same amount on that colour.
 If you lose, you will double that original stake, and if you lose again you will double that one, and so on and so forth.
 The basic idea is that by doubling your losses each time you place a new bet, you will eventually win back what you have wagered, plus a little extra.
 When a win breaks the chain, you go back to a basic minimum bet.
 It is imperative that you don’t alter your bet (stay on the same colour) when using the Martingale System.
 You also need to a sizeable stack of chips to see you through long losing spells.